-Step 4: Add Categories and Tags
+4. Add Categories and Tags

 In this example, we’ll choose Food.
 Then, for your post’s tags, you might enter something like pizza, breadsticks, chocolate cake.
-This would be great for a blog post about your favorite foods.

-Simply click the category you would like to use for your blog post, input tags you want to assign, and click on Add.
+Simply click the category you would like to use for your blog post, input tags you want to assign and click on Add.

 Here you can either click on the Publish button and post your blog immediately, or schedule to publish it at a later date.
 If you choose to publish it at a later date, simply choose the date and time and save your changes.

 And there you have it!
 You’ve published your first blog post.